Kompromat: Notable cases

-In the 1950s, British civil servant John Vassall was a victim of a gay honey trap operation, producing which could be used against him since homosexuality was illegal in Britain at the time.
+In the 1950s, British civil servant John Vassall was a victim of a gay honey trap operation, producing kompromat which was used to blackmail him, since homosexuality was illegal in Britain at the time.
 During a 1957 visit to Moscow, American journalist Joseph Alsop also fell victim to a gay honey trap operation conducted by the KGB.
 In 1997, Valentin Kovalyov was removed as the Russian Minister of Justice after photographs of him with prostitutes in a sauna controlled by the Solntsevskaya Bratva crime organization were published in a newspaper.
-In 1999, a video aired with a man resembling Yury Skuratov in bed with two women that later would lead to his dismissal as Prosecutor General of Russia.
+In 1999, a video was broadcast showing a man resembling Yury Skuratov in bed with two women, which later led to his dismissal as Prosecutor General of Russia.
 It was released after he began looking into charges of corruption by President Boris Yeltsin and his associates.

-In April 2010, politician Ilya Yashin and comedian Victor Shenderovich were involved in a sex scandal with a woman claimed to have acted as a Kremlin honey trap to discredit opposition figures.
-The video was released only two days before the wedding of Shenderovich's daughter.
+In April 2010, politician Ilya Yashin, comedian Victor Shenderovich, and several other opposition figures (including Eduard Limonov and Alexander Belov) were involved in a sex scandal with a woman nicknamed "Katya Mumu", who was claimed to have acted as a Kremlin honey trap to discredit opposition figures.
+The video of Shenderovich was released only two days before the wedding of his daughter.

-In cases of during the early 21st century, Russian operatives have been suspected or accused of placing child pornography on the personal computers of individuals they were attempting to discredit.
-In 2015, the UK's Crown Prosecution Service announced that it would prosecute Vladimir Bukovsky for "prohibited images" found on his computer; however, the case against Bukovsky was put on hold as investigators tried to determine whether the pornographic images were planted.
+In cases of kompromat during the early 21st century, Russian operatives have been suspected or accused of placing child pornography on the personal computers of individuals they were attempting to discredit.
+In 2015, the UK's Crown Prosecution Service announced that it would prosecute Vladimir Bukovsky for "prohibited images" found on his computer.
+Bukovsky pleaded not guilty and claimed the images were planted as part of a smear campaign by Russian security services.
+Although a British expert testified that there was no evidence the images had been planted, the trial was indefinitely suspended in 2018 due to Bukovsky's severe ill health.
 Bukovsky died in October 2019.